adghayes/movielens/README.md

 ### Data Preparation

-The 1 million ratings used for this project are a subset of the full 10 million rating [MovieLens dataset](https://grouplens.org/datasets/movielens/10m/).
+The data used is the [MovieLens dataset](https://grouplens.org/datasets/movielens/10m/).
 Using the script provided in class, the data was imported from flat files and split into training and test datasets called *edx* and *validation* respectively.
 Users or movies that occured only in the test set were removed and added back to the training set, to avoid making predictions on net new movies or users.

 ### Measuring Effectiveness